patroni/patroni/docs/kubernetes.rst

 In this mode, Patroni will create ConfigMaps instead of Endpoints and store keys inside meta-data of those ConfigMaps.
 Changing the leader takes at least two updates, one to the leader ConfigMap and another to the respective Endpoint.

-There are two ways to direct the traffic to the Postgres leader:

-- use the `callback script <https://github.com/zalando/patroni/blob/master/kubernetes/callback.py>`_ provided by Patroni
-- configure the Kubernetes Postgres service to use the label selector with the `role_label` (configured in patroni configuration).
+To direct the traffic to the Postgres leader you need to configure the Kubernetes Postgres service to use the label selector with the `role_label` (configured in patroni configuration).

 Note that in some cases, for instance, when running on OpenShift, there is no alternative to using ConfigMaps.